 There are plenty of ways agencies can optimize the email acquisition programs they develop and execute on behalf of their clients.
 Data-driven audience segmentation, a focus on email deliverability, and smart testing strategies are three good areas to start.

-Download our whitepaper to learn more about how to overcome deliverability challenges and achieve optimal inboxing results for your clients.
+To learn more about how to overcome deliverability challenges and achieve optimal inboxing results for your clients:

 As Content Marketing Manager, Natasia is responsible for helping strategize, produce and execute Data Axle's content.
 With a passion for writing and an enthusiasm for data management and technology, Natasia creates content that is designed to deliver nuggets of wisdom to help brands and individuals elevate their data governance policies.
 A native New Yorker, when Natasia is not at work she can be found enjoying New York’s food scene, at one of NYC’s many museums, or at one of the city’s many parks with her two teacup yorkies.